Find Grad Schools

 Lawyers 8.2% $120,910

 Legal Research runs middle of the road when it comes to popularity, ranking #37 out of all the graduate majors we track.
 In 2021, about 5,581 graduates completed their master’s degree in this field.
-The major attracts more women than men.
-About 60% of the recent graduates in this field are female.
+This major is dominated by women with about 58% of recent graduates being female.

 Racial-Ethnic Diversity